adrianalain/Marketplace_T2A2/README.md

 To be able to access the fully functional applciaiton of my app here's the link and try to clone my repo.

 ### Installation
 Clone the repository in your local computer.
 Here's how you can clone it.
 [Clone Repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).
+After cloning it then:

 Run bundle install
 Run rails db:migrate